JetBrains/teamcity-documentation/topics/net.md

 * Ability to run the project in a Docker container with our [Docker Wrapper](docker-wrapper.md) extension

 Consider the following notes before migrating:
 * The .NET runner provides code coverage only for [dotCover](jetbrains-dotcover.md).
-If you are actively using NCover or PartCover in your MSBuild steps, please let us know about it via any of the [feedback channels](https://confluence.jetbrains.com/display/TW/Feedback).
 * Mono is not supported with this runner.

+If you are actively using either Mono or NCover/PartCover in your MSBuild steps, please let us know about it via any of the [feedback channels](https://confluence.jetbrains.com/display/TW/Feedback).

 ##### Migrating from Visual Studio (sln) Runner